VR Design Unpacked: Everyone Should Know These VR Interface Basics

 Our series Inside XR Design examines specific examples of great XR design.
-Today we’re looking at the interface of Electronauts to find out what makes it so excellently usable.
+Today we’re looking at the game Electronauts and what it can teach us about smart VR interface design.

 You can find the complete video below, or continue reading for an adapted text version.